Why choose solar?

 How much roof area does it need?

-For each 2kW system (approximately eight panels) you would need an area about 6.5m wide by 1.6m tall for a landscape layout, and 3.25m by 3.2m for a portrait layout.
+For each 2kW system (approximately seven panels) you would need an area about 6.5m wide by 1.6m tall for a landscape layout, and 3.25m by 3.2m for a portrait layout.
 You are not however restricted to just the portrait and landscape formats.
 The layout of the panels can be configured in almost any way to meet your available roof area.
 Please note this may incur additional costs.

 Could the panels be damaged in a storm?